Rodeoclash/vodon-pro/README.md

 When you download, you may see one or more warnings about the download being "unsafe".
 This is due to code signing and while I can pay (about $100AUD) to sign my downloads, I haven't got this in place just yet.

+### Why use this over the inbuilt replay tools?

+If you're performing VOD reviews on games with inbuilt replay tools then Vodon Pro will be a poor substitute for those tools... use them instead!
+That said, not all games support replay files or allow you to easily find and share them.

+Finally, if you're studying a game by a competing team, you may only have access to video replays or streams of their games (nothing stops you from using Vodon Pro on your competitors)

 ## Screenshots

 ### Reviewing videos